 Has your district received training and on-site coaching support for implementing Direct Instruction (DI) and is now looking for ways of maintaining the implementation with a high level of fidelity?

-The Institute on Becoming an Effective DI Trainer at the National DI Conference and Institutes (July 22-26, 2019) can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The Institute on Becoming an Effective DI Trainer at the National DI Conference and Institutes (TBA) can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

 Participation in the institute requires extensive experience with Direct Instruction programs.
-A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience.
-Potential participants must have at least two full years of experience teaching one or more of the programs listed below:
+A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience in one DI program.